Design devotee blogs about cities, innovation, architecture and green building.

 Back in December after catching a particularly annoying/amusing doorbell-related "Saturday Night Live

-" sketch (embedded at the bottom of the page), I was left with one of those deep thoughts that I’m guessing only strikes green home bloggers at 1 a.m. on a Saturday night: is there such a thing as an eco-friendly doorbell?
+" sketch, I was left with one of those deep thoughts that I’m guessing only strikes green home bloggers at 1 a.m. on a Saturday night: is there such a thing as an eco-friendly doorbell?

 I did a bit of looking around and nothing of note surfaced.
 Now, months later, a doorbell concept that fits the bill has emerged on the eco-design blog circuit.
 Designed by David Barry, this unique wireless ding-donger called Glow is solar-powered, aesthetically inoffensive, and provides both audio (there’s dual bell tones for both kids and adults) and visual (both interior and exterior components actually glow) alerts to homeowners when someone comes a-ringin’.